chriscant/mkdistmaps/README.md

 # To do

 * Allow positioning and formatting of the map title etc
-* Option to add date legend to the each map
+* Option to add date legend to each map

 # License